-With the improvement of living standards, Chinese people pay more and more attention to their own health and skincare and are willing to spend more on their own personal care investment.
+With the improvement in living standards, Chinese people pay more and more attention to their own health and skincare and are willing to spend more on their own personal care investments.
 The awareness of skincare continues to increase, which promotes the rapid development of the skincare industry.

 China’s social e-commerce promotes online skincare selling

 The sales channels of China’s skincare industry are still dominated by offline channels, accounting for 75.4% of sales.
 In the past three years, the e-commerce channels and social media have gradually merged and created a new selling channel for skincare products.